WilhelmWin/ECC-code/docs/English/server.md

 int main(int argc, char *argv[]) {

     // ====================================================================
-    // Initialization of context for client-server communication
+    // Initializing the context for client-server communication
     // ====================================================================
-    ClientServerContext ctx; // Declaration of the structure initializeContext(&ctx); // Initialization of the context structure for managing communication settings
+    ClientServerContext ctx; // Declaring the structure
+    initializeContext(&ctx); // Initializing the context structure for managing
+                              // connection settings

     // ====================================================================
-    // Platform-specific socket initialization for Windows
+    // Platform-specific initialization of sockets for Windows
     // ====================================================================
     #ifdef _WIN32
         WSADATA wsaData;
-        // WSADATA wsaData is a structure used to store information about the version
+        // WSADATA wsaData - this structure is used to store
-        // of the Winsock library and other data necessary for network communication in Windows. int result = WSAStartup(MAKEWORD(2, 2), &wsaData);
+        // information about the version of the Winsock library and other
+        // data necessary for working with network connections in Windows. int result = WSAStartup(MAKEWORD(2, 2), &wsaData);

-        // MAKEWORD(2, 2) creates a 16-bit number representing the required Winsock version.
+        // MAKEWORD(2, 2) — this macro creates a 16-bit number
-        // In this case, version 2.2 is needed.
+        // representing the version of the Winsock library.
+In this case,
+        // version 2.2 (i.e., version 2 and minor version 2).

-        // &wsaData is a pointer to the WSADATA structure where the information will be stored
+        // &wsaData — a pointer to the WSADATA structure where information
+        // about the version and other parameters of the Winsock library
-        // after Winsock initialization.
+        // will be recorded after initialization.

         if (result != 0) {
             fprintf(stderr, "WSAStartup error: %d\n", result);
-            exit(1); // Exit if Winsock initialization fails }
+            exit(1); // Exit in case of Winsock initialization failure }
     #endif

     // ====================================================================
-    // Checking arguments for port number
+    // Checking command-line arguments for port number
     // ====================================================================
     if (argc < 2) {
         fprintf(stderr, "Usage: %s port\n", argv[0]);
-        // Print message about incorrect usage
+        // Print a usage message if the port number is not provided

         #ifdef _WIN32
-            WSACleanup();  // Cleanup Winsock before exiting
+            WSACleanup();  // Clean up Winsock before exiting
         #endif
-        exit(0); // Exit if no port number is provided }
+        exit(0); // Exit if port number is not provided }

     ctx.portno = atoi(argv[1]);  // Save the port number from command-line arguments